 - Holidays and time off are not paid.

 - You will have to pay for your own benefits such as health which could be significantly higher than you’d pay as an employee.

 Understanding the components of each type of work is important to understand what would suit you best.
 Both job types have unique advantages and disadvantages that when applied to your life could be ideal.
 Below are some things to consider when debating what type of work you want to do.

 Depending on your personality, your unique relationship with your coworkers in both modes of occupation can enhance your job experience.

 If you are the type of person who hears your significant other tell you about a dinner with the new neighbors on Friday night and you mumble something under your breath before saying yes – meeting new people may not be your thing.
 Being a contracted worker requires you to interact and meet new people – in fact, it’s a key component of your job.

-When you work for a company day in and day out you have the opportunity to be the go-to-guy for solving problems.
+When you work for a company day in and day out you have the opportunity to be the go-to guy for solving problems.
 When a coworker has a problem or a task, he knows what is within your realm of expertise and can come directly to you for your help.
-However that also opens up the opportunity to pigeonholed to a task or even simply keeping up with database or website maintenance.
-This varies drastically company to company, so this would be something to inquire about in a job interview.
+However, that also opens up the opportunity to be pigeonholed to a task or even simply keep up with database or website maintenance.
+This varies drastically from company to company, so this would be something to inquire about in a job interview.

 Now that we have established some of the working conditions of both jobs let’s take a look at some of the logistics.

 If you have kids there are pros and cons to both forms of employment.

 As a parent having flexibility in your schedule can be a huge factor in your job satisfaction.
 The ability to be there when your kids need to be picked up, dropped off, etc., is something that is hard to put a monetary value on.
 As a contracted worker, you often have more options in dictating your schedule than most permanent workers do.
 This factor makes contracted employment very conducive to a family lifestyle.